ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 Nowadays a lot of systems containing data are distributed.
 This increases availability but at the same time data consistency between the various instances is highly required.
 There are several strategies to support this requirement, active-passive, active-active where it becomes a little bit more difficult.
 One approach to solve this is to use the notion of quorum, where using a simple mathematical decision (N-1)/2 a decision can be taken to identify whether the system should be shut down in order to avoid data corruption or to keep the system available but alert that data corruption has occurred and some reconciliation work may have to happen.
 Many components in API Connect or related to API Connect are based on distributed databases.
 Kubernetes etcd, Elastic Stack, Cassandra, Redis, etc ...
 When you design your topology, I would really advise that you understand what you want, what can be done and what may happen if losing quorum, how the individual component will behave.
 You should also perform some disaster testing according what you try to achieve.
 There are a lot of literature on this topic available.
 One final word, for fun, remember that ∀ n ∈ ℕ (n-1)/2 < n/2 , that means that if you lose half of your instances you are in trouble and you need to start worrying about what is happening!

 ## Terminology
-+ An **Organization**: It is the highest logical level of separation, it may provide multitenancy if required.
++ An **Organization**: It is the highest logical level of separation; it may provide multitenancy if required.
 An organization has its own catalog, members, resources, etc ...
 It is managed from the cloud console (not the manager).
 + An **API**: Can be SOAP or REpresentational State Transfer - REST API defined with an Open API definition (Swagger) as a YAML file.
 One API = one yaml file though WSDLs and Schema are separated in a zip file for a SOAP API.
 + A **Plan**: this is where we specify the quotas and if an approval is needed to subscribe to a Product/API.
-+ A **Product**: this is an aggregation of APIs, and one or many plans associated to those APIs.
++ A **Product**: this is an aggregation of APIs and one or many plans associated to those APIs.
 This is what is published to a catalog.
 One Product = one yaml file.
 + A **Catalog**: it's relates to a cluster of gateways and a portal.
 It sounds like an environment, but it also contains a business dimension.
 For example, good names for a catalog are Sandbox, Dev, Production, CRM (for my CRM APIs exposed to a specific population), etc ...
 + An API Connect **Cloud**: not to be confused with a cloud infrastructure/platform, it is a combination of gateways clusters, managers cluster, portal clusters and loopback applications runtimes.
 Usually a customer will have one, two, sometime three or more API Connect clouds, based on its organization and needs to separate the infrastructures.
 + **Assembly panel**: this is where we specify the policies to be executed in the gateway for each transactions.